 In telling us this story, St. John is surely telling us that the power of Jesus is typically not made known in stunning ways, in ways the world recognizes as spectacular, although there are notable and numerous exceptions to this rule.
 Christ making all things new is not about razzle-dazzle or eye-popping special effects that we love to see at the movies.
 Instead, it is about the quiet way of Christ with his people, with St. Peter, with you and me, agapaoing us in all our unloveliness, forgiving all our failures and betrayals and denials, recognizing our limitations, but also seeing our potential and putting us to work for him, despite who we can be, out of his sheer grace and love for us.
 There is nothing we have said or not said, thought or not thought, done or not done that is beyond the healing love and forgiveness of our crucified and risen Savior, nothing that will not eventually be put to rights, even if we must wait for it to be put to rights in God’s new heavens and earth.
 If you cannot find real hope, real comfort, real healing in this reality and promise, my beloved, surely you are to be pitied most of all.
 St. Paul found it on the road to Damascus, St. Peter found it in our gospel story today as have countless other Christians across time and cultures.
 Let us join this happy and forgiven throng so that like the psalmist in today’s lesson, we too can make the bold proclamation of conquering death through Christ our own!

 And how does this apply to Christ’s body, the Church, to us together?
 It is quite appropriate that today’s gospel lesson was the appointed text because it is the promise and power of Christ making all things new, even with all its ambiguity and perplexities, that allows me to leave the people I love so much.
 Make no mistake.
 Human leadership, good leadership, is massively important for any family.
-But human leaders come and go and I am no different from anyone else in that regard.
+But human leaders come and go and I am no different than anyone else in that regard.
 We are a healthy, thriving parish with a bright future, and while I have played some small part in that, the fact remains that we are this way because we make Christ our true Head and Leader.
 We believe in his promise to meet us where we are in all our changes and chances of life, in all our fears and hopes and dreams and failures, and he promises to lead us through even the valley of the shadow of death.
 This is what allows me to retire with confident hope for you our beloved family, because I know Christ lives and is present here among us, making all things new, transforming the old.

 My dearly beloved, don’t ever lose sight of this reality and promise.
 Christ seeks you out, no matter who or where you are, and promises to bring you home one day to a world where there will be no more sorrow or sighing or sickness or alienation or madness or folly or separation or death.
 We can stake our individual and collective lives on this promise if we continue to respond faithfully to the means of grace that make Christ available to us in real and living ways: Bible reading and study, prayer, confession, sweet fellowship of all kinds (don’t forget to party and enjoy the blessings Christ showers on you), and regular partaking of holy communion.
 All these things open us to Christ’s risen reality and Presence in and through the Holy Spirit.
 We have all died and been raised to new life in Christ in our baptism, and we are yoked to him forever, thank God.
 In Christ is our hope, our present, and our future.
 In him we find comfort in our sorrows, God’s tenderness, forgiveness, new life in our failures, and a deep abiding joy in all things because we belong to Christ.
 Imitate this great love as he commands us.
 Beloved, make this old man happy and proud by responding to Christ’s love with boldness and courage and hope.
 Remain faithful to him who delivers you from Sin and Death, and never abandon the faith once delivered to the saints, the true apostolic faith.
 Don’t be worried about your future as God’s family here at St. Augustine’s without the Maneys because you have Christ and he will never abandon or desert you.
 He is busy making all things new, yourselves included, both now and in God’s new world to come, a world that Christ’s resurrection announced and inaugurated.
 God bless you, my beloved.
 I thank God for blessing me with the massive privilege of being your rector for all these years.
 Toots and I are thankful to have been part of this holy and very quirky family and I am thankful to be yoked to you in Christ forever.
 We love you more than you’ll ever know.
 To him be honor, praise, and glory forever and ever.
 Alleluia!
 Christ is risen.
 The Lord is risen indeed!
 Alleluia!